 Video elements have a media alternative

-12. Limitations, Assumptions or Exceptions
+12. Limitations, Assumptions, or Exceptions

-An ACT Rule MUST list any limitations, assumptions or any exceptions for the test, the test environment, technologies being used or the subject being tested.
-For example, a rule that would partially test WCAG 2.0 Success Criterion 1.4.3 Contrast (Minimum) based on the inspection of CSS properties could state that it is only applicable to HTML text content stylable with CSS, and that the rule does not support images of text.
+An ACT Rule MUST list any limitations, assumptions, or any exceptions for the test, the test environment, technologies being used, or the subject being tested.
+For example, a rule that would partially test WCAG 2.1 Success Criterion 1.4.3 Contrast (Minimum) based on the inspection of CSS properties could state that it is only applicable to HTML text content stylable with CSS, and that the rule does not support images of text.

 Sometimes there are multiple plausible ways that an accessibility requirement can be interpreted.
 For instance, it is not immediately obvious if emoji characters should be considered "text" or "non-text content" under WCAG 2.0.
 Whatever the interpretation is, this MUST be documented in the rule.